StevenTammen/bibledocs.org/content/community-overview.md

 Link: https://community.bibledocs.org/

-If conversations get a bit longer and more technical (relative to the somewhat more casual real-time conversations that happen on the WhatsApp groups), it can be a good idea to move them onto the forum.
+If conversations get a bit longer and more technical (relative to the somewhat more casual real-time conversations that happen on the Signal groups), it can be a good idea to move them onto the forum.
 The forum is great because it makes it easy to link back to past conversations over time (rather than having things get buried), and also supports splitting up conversations by topics/threads to keep all related discussion together.
 (Topics can also be independently categorized and tagged for future reference too, another plus in the content organization department).

 There is a bit of a learning curve on the forum, but all the above advantages make it worth it.
 If you ever get intimidated, please don't be at all shy in reaching out to me or one of the other mods for help in getting familiar with the interface.
 We're here to help!

 ## Our meetings

-Thus far all discussion on this page has been about the four different community sections that operate through WhatsApp groups and sub-forums.
+Thus far all discussion on this page has been about the four different community sections that operate through Signal groups and sub-forums.
 Some people are probably wondering right about now "OK, that's great and all, but what about actually meeting together as a community?
 How does that happen?"

 It's a good question.
-In fact, we do have meetings set up -- in-person meetings for folks in the vicinity of Warner Robins in South Georgia, USA (that is, Warner Robins proper, plus Byron/Centerville/Kathleen/Bonaire and perhaps even Perry and Macon, depending upon where people drive from), and also combined/integrated with these, Zoom meetings for people who don't live local.
+In fact, we do have meetings set up---in-person meetings for folks in the vicinity of Warner Robins in South Georgia, USA (that is, Warner Robins proper, plus Byron/Centerville/Kathleen/Bonaire and perhaps even Perry and Macon, depending upon where people drive from), and also combined/integrated with these, Zoom meetings for people who don't live local (or can't make it ibn-person some week, for whatever reason).
 This is to say, all the local meetings are fully tied-in to Zoom.

 There are two main types of meetings: fellowship meetings, and formal Bible studies.
 The former focus more on casual conversation about things going on in each other's lives (encouraging and exhorting one another in the truth in the process), while the latter are more formal organized studies.
 People are welcome to attend one or both types of meetings.